 Even though Macs are considered fast and long-lasting computers, in the world of technology, there are no miracles, and nothing is permanent.
 Therefore, it is normal for your Mac to be experiencing technical issues.

-Thus in today’s article, we want to give you ten short tips that will help you speed up the overall performance of your beloved Mac.
+Thus in today’s article, we want to give you ten tips that will help you speed up the overall performance of your beloved Mac.

-You must keep a few items on your desktop as possible because to display each thumbnail on your screen, and your Mac uses memory resources that slow down the computer.
+You must keep a few items on your desktop as possible because to display each thumbnail on your screen, your Mac uses memory resources that slow down the computer.